 EQUIPMENT & WHAT IS INCLUDED

-While on Trip, all meal, accommodation, transportation, and activity costs are covered by the tuition.
-Please note that Apogee works to reasonably accommodate food allergies and restrictions.
+While on Trip, all meal, accommodation, transportation, and activity costs are covered by the Trip’s tuition.
+Please note that Apogee works to reasonably accommodate food allergies and dietary restrictions.
 Due to the remote nature of many of our programs and the limited nature of outdoor cooking equipment, we may not be able to accommodate a vegan, Celiac, or Kosher diet on all programs.
 Please contact our office with questions about diet accommodations on specific Trips.

 Bicycle and pannier/saddlebag rentals are available for the Cape Cod & the Islands, Vermont to Montréal, and Pacific Coast trips.
 Bicycle rental is included with the tuition for our Maine Coast Junior trip.
 Please call our office to inquire about availability and cost.
 Students must provide their own bicycles for Europe Coast to Coast and America Coast to Coast.

-Additionally, trip tuition covers the cost of unpacking and assembling bicycles that have been boxed and transported or shipped to trip-start locations for Pacific Coast, America Coast to Coast, and Europe Coast to Coast.
+Additionally, Trip tuition covers the cost of unpacking and assembling bicycles that have been boxed and transported or shipped to trip-start locations for Pacific Coast, America Coast to Coast, and Europe Coast to Coast.
 Airfare and costs associated with boxing and transporting or shipping a bicycle to trip-start locations and from trip-end locations for Pacific Coast, America Coast to Coast, and Europe Coast to Coast are NOT included with trip tuition.